-Ecotourism is an increasingly familiar and attractive concept in recent years.
+Ecotourism has become an increasingly familiar and attractive concept in recent years.
 It is all about visiting scenic and stunning natural environments with the intention of having minimal impact.
-It has become an all too common experience of once pristine and unique tourist spots evolving into a garish parody of strip hotels, night clubs and souvenir shops.
+In a way it can be seen as a reaction of the all too common experience of once pristine and unique tourist spots evolving into a garish parody of strip hotels, night clubs and souvenir shops.

 Which is fine if that is what you are looking for but for many it destroys the very reason for attraction in the first place.
-That does not mean eco-tourism should be boring, staid or prudish.
-The idea is to enjoy, have fun, perhaps learn somenthing with the only caveat being “take only photos and leave only footprints”
+That does not mean Eco-tourism should be boring, staid or prudish.
+The idea is to enjoy, have fun, perhaps learn something with the only caveat being “take only photos and leave only footprints”

 Eco Tourism